RoulaNtinou/ElectronicProductsRecommendations-Tableau/README.md

-3. It appears that there is a correlation between the rating given by customers and the likelihood of their reviews being voted as helpful./
+3. It appears that there is a correlation between the **rating given by customers and the likelihood of their reviews being voted as helpful**.
     Here's a breakdown of the percentages of helpful votes for reviews of different ratings:

    ![alt text](https://github.com/RoulaNtinou/ElectronicProductsRecommendations-Tableau/blob/a35f88d78db92ec673af3b6eb0eda146f90b9498/HelpfulReviewPorRating.png)

     > - **Rating 5** : Approximately 68% of helpful votes were cast for reviews with a rating of 5.
 This indicates that a significant portion of customers find reviews with the highest
     > rating to be helpful when making purchasing decisions.
     >